 When You Must Sit, Sit on Your Sitz Bones

 There are many times that we need and want to sit but unfortunately, most chairs encourage a tucked under tailbone such as cars and theatre seats and waiting room chairs and desk chairs.

 Even though the chair wants you to slouch, you can still make some adjustments so that you sit in a more neutral position.

 Put the front of your car seat down as low as it can go and put the back up nice and tall.
-Then add a rolled up towel or wedge of some sort under you butt so your pelvis tilts more anteriorly instead of posteriorly – sit on your sitz bones.
+Then add a rolled-up towel or wedge of some sort under your butt so your pelvis tilts more anteriorly instead of posteriorly – sit on your sitz bones.